-Allow me to begin a conversation.
+Allow me to start a conversation.

 The scene often looks like this:

 I (the new pastor) feel overwhelmed by the complicated issues in people’s lives.
 Yet I must appear to know enough to preserve my respect as the leader.
 So since I know the Bible, I appeal to my place of confidence and security.
-I know I can speak authoritatively (or, so I think) about the Bible, so I reduce every problem to a spiritual issue and try to solve all matters with simplistic uses of Scripture.
+I know I can speak authoritatively (or, so I think) about the Bible, so I reduce every problem to a spiritual issue and try to solve all matters with Scripture.

 Over the last several decades, the question of why we do the things we do has experienced a kind of social revolution.
 The two most prominent waves of thought trace human behavior to nurture and nature.
 Until recently, the dominant narrative has been focused on nurture.
 Breakthroughs in science and medicine, however, have shifted mainstream opinion toward nature as the explanation for behavior.
 Allow me to offer a simple overview of these two sources.

-Nurture is concerned primarily with the effects of social context on personal behavior.
+This source is concerned primarily with the effects of social context on personal behavior.
 The effects of your parents and other significant adults or life-altering circumstances explain most of your current thoughts, attitudes, emotions and behaviors.
 You are the product of your social context.
 Focus in this narrative looks at how you were hurt or helped by others.
 Were you deprived of nurture as a child?
 The things done to you or withheld from you, explain you.
 For many years, this has been the dominant assumption behind most psychotherapy.
 Words like “wounded,” ”dysfunctional” and “co-dependent” became stock vocabulary for psychiatrist.
 The nurture assumption also defined the primary objectives for helping wounded people.
 A primary emphasis focused on rebuilding self-esteem through therapy.
 Over time therapeutic psychology highly influenced public education so that teachers had to add self-esteem building to their role in the classroom.
 For a number of years, the person who saw a psychiatrist bore a social stigma for needing a “shrink.”
 But it didn’t take long for it to become fashionable to go to therapy and to have a personal therapist/psychiatrist.
 In social and behavioral sciences, therapeutic psychology occupied an authoritative seat until the recent emergence of bio-psycholgy and pharmacotherapy.

-Nature: Advancements in science (particularly in genetics and neuroscience) gave way to new conclusions about human behavior.
-Scientific discoveries led researchers to conclude that set physical conditions in one’s genes and brain chemistry offered the most objective explanations for emotions and behaviors.
-This gave rise to the discipline of biopsychiatry.
-It also moved the markers in a way that shifted diagnosis and cure toward medical professionals.
-The new leader has now become pharmacotherapy.
-A kind of wedding took place between big business pharmacology and biopsychology to partner in helping people solve their problems.
-Without denying the effects of social context, biopsychiatry appears to offer hard scientific conclusions as the new reigning narrative for the sources and cures to human behavior.
-Stated more simply, since the sources to behavior trace to your body and brain, medical prescriptions offer the most objective solutions.
+Advancements in science (particularly in genetics and neuroscience) have recently given way to new conclusions about human behavior.
+Certain scientific discoveries have led researchers to conclude that set physical conditions in one’s genes and brain chemistry offer the most objective explanations for emotions and behaviors.
+This gave rise to the field of biopsychiatry.
+It also moved the markers for diagnosis and cure toward the work of medical professionals.
+The new leader in solving many problems has become a merge between bio-psychiatry and pharmacotherapy.
+The big business of pharmacology and the field of biopsychology partner in helping people solve their problems.
+Without denying the effects of social context, bio-psychiatry appears to offer hard scientific conclusions as the new reigning narrative for the sources and cures to human behavior.
+Since the sources to behavior originate in your body and brain, medical prescriptions offer the most objective solutions.

 I must conclude this post (it’s already too long) but I will tip my hand toward my next movement.
 I believe that Christian counselors have a unique advantage of being holistically honest in dealing with human problems.
 Our theology protects us from simplistic reductions because we know that God has made us physical, psychological, social and spiritual beings.
 Each of these dimensions of life must be considered when understanding human behavior.
 And we know (from Scripture and empirical evidence) that the most corrupting and alienating force in the world (sin) has profoundly affected each dimension.
 We also know that any one of these dimensions can profoundly affect the others.